Non-Linear Interference Challenging Topological Protection of Chiral Edge States

 {\it Honeycomb model---} To illustrate the generality of our findings, we also investigate a periodically driven optical Honeycomb lattice that hosts a BEC.
 This system has been realized in Ref.~\cite{Anomalous_Honeycomb} and can be tuned to exhibit a similar effect to the square lattice model considered before.
 The system is effectively described by a tight-binding Honeycomb lattice with two atoms per unit cell and time-dependent hoppings

 along the directions $l=1,2,3$, where the parameters $A$, $B$, $C$ can be tuned externally, for more details refer to Ref.~\cite{SOM}.
+The driving period is $T = \frac{2 \pi}{\omega}$.

 To ensure resonant driving and facilitate a stable locally circulating excitation, it is necessary that only one NN link is active at a time.
-Here, this can be achieved by picking a large value of $B = 7$ in order to localize the exponentials in Eq.~(\ref{Eqn:hopping_HC}).
-Furthermore, the driving period has to be chosen such that 100~\% intensity is transferred during link activation time.
-After fixing $A = 0.015$, this requires $\omega = 10$ \cite{SOM}.
-For these parameters, the system enters an anomalous Floquet topological phase with $W=1$ protecting a counter-clockwise propagating edge state in a finite geometry.
+Here, this can be achieved by picking a large value of $B = 7 $ in order to localize the exponentials in Eq.~(\ref{Eqn:hopping_HC}) and setting $C=0$.
+Furthermore, the ratio of the driving period and the overall hopping amplitude has to be chosen such that 100~\% intensity is transferred during link activation time, which amounts to taking $A = 0.0015 \frac{2 \pi}{T}$ \cite{SOM}.
+For these parameters, the linear part of the system enters an anomalous Floquet topological phase with $W=1$ protecting a counter-clockwise propagating edge state in a finite geometry.
 Turning on interactions leads to a non-linearity similar to Eq.~(\ref{Eqn:NL_SGL}) in the Gross-Pitaevskii equation governing the dynamics of the BEC \cite{GP_1, GP_2, GP_3, GP_4}, which is readily tunable through Feshbach resonances \cite{FB_resonance}.
-We set $\gamma = 15$, which allows for basically uninhibited propagation of pulses with up to unit intensity.
+We set $\gamma = 1.5 \frac{2 \pi}{T}$, which allows for basically uninhibited propagation of pulses with up to unit intensity.

 Following a similar protocol as before, we consider a lattice of $10 \times 10$ unit cells and start an edge state and a circlating bound state as illustrated in Fig.~\ref{Fig:HC_model_flux}a, with a relative phase $e^{i \Delta}$.
 The measurement of the transmitted probability flux over 20 driving periods as per Eq.~(\ref{Eqn:prob_flux}) through a link down the edge (cf. Fig.~\ref{Fig:HC_model_flux}a) yields a largely similar result to the square lattice system which is shown in Fig.~\ref{Fig:HC_model_flux}b.
-Analogous to the photonic square lattice model, by tuning $\Delta$ we can mostly destroy the edge state ($\Delta \approx 1.2 \pi$, marked by black arrow in Fig.~\ref{Fig:HC_model_flux}b), let it pass relatively unaffected (the intersections with the red dashed line), or amplify the edge current (the peaks around $\Delta \approx \pi$ and $\Delta \approx 1.8 \pi$).
+The total flux generated by the wave packet in the edge mode alone is indicated again as a red dashed and grey dotted line for $\gamma = 1.5 \frac{2 \pi}{T}$ and $\gamma = 0$, respectively.
+The grey dotted line deviates slightly from one because the system is not perfectly tuned to resonant driving \cite{SOM} such that a small portion of the initial unit intensity pulse escapes into the bulk.
+Analogous to the square lattice model of coupled waveguides, by tuning $\Delta$ we can mostly destroy the edge state ($\Delta \approx 1.2 \pi$, marked by black arrow in Fig.~\ref{Fig:HC_model_flux}b), let it pass relatively unaffected (the intersections with the red dashed line), or amplify the edge current (the peaks around $\Delta \approx \pi$ and $\Delta \approx 1.8 \pi$).